DeviationTX/deviation-manual/source/ch_install.rst

 The :ref:`preparation` section covers things you need to do before starting an installation.
 The two installation sections covers the actual installation, depending on which tool you are using.
-There are section following that include notes specific to upgdating from or to various versions and build types.
+There are section following that include notes specific to upgrading from or to various versions and build types.

 .. _preparation: